leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: conjunctivitis-treatment_surgical-cornearefractive
 - What is the surgical treatment of conjunctivitis?
+- is there a surgery to treat conjunctivitis
+- do i need to take out my conjunctivitis
 - Does conjunctivitis surgery exist?
 - Is surgical removal of conjunctivitis possible?
 - Can you take out my conjunctivitis?